sagemath/trac_to_gh/Issue 5086.md

 # Issue 5086: Improve performance of is_in_string

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5086

 Original creator: malb